dlclark/dev-platform-experience/template-report.md

 Start with your high-level impression.
 Did it fulfill the pitch?
 Did you like the language?
 Was it fun?
 Utilitarian?
 Fast to write?
 Terrible to get installed?
 Boring?
 Was it a good language with a bad framework?
 Did you keep wishing for X?

 ## Useful Links
+* Link to your implementation code (to let people see the end result)
 * Link to the language homepage
 * Link to framework homepage
 * Link to language/platform ethos
-* Link to getting started
+* Link to getting started guides

 ## Detail